apache/iotdb/docs/UserGuide/Query-Data/Group-By.md

 ### Precautions for Use
 1. keep condition is required in the query, but you can omit the 'keep' string and given a constant which defaults to 'keep=constant' condition.
 2. IgnoreNull defaults to true.
-3. For a group in resultSet, the time column output the start time of the group by defalut. __endTime can be used in select clause to output the endTime of groups in resultSet.
+3. For a group in resultSet, the time column output the start time of the group by default. __endTime can be used in select clause to output the endTime of groups in resultSet.
 4. Each device is grouped separately when used with `ALIGN BY DEVICE`.
+5. Currently `GROUP BY SERIES` is not supported with `GROUP BY LEVEL`.

 For the following raw data, several query examples are given below:
 ```